johanna-herrmann/files-crud/README.md

 ```

 ## Hosting
-First decide, if you want to run a nodejs application or if you want to run an AWS Stack. \
-If you want to run in Cloud, just run the deployment script `aws-deploy.sh` and follow the instructions. \
-If you want to run nodejs locally (on a server; on-prem), just run the deployment script `prem-deploy.sh` and follow the instructions.

-On prem you will be asked:
-* Use local file system (you will be asked for the directory) or use S3 Bucket (you will be asked for Bucket and credentials)
-* Use built-in-auth (username-password-auth via scrypt) or use Cognito-OAuth
+!TBD!

 ## Social Authentication Providers
-Social Authentication Providers like Google, Facebook, etc. will be supported in future releases.
+Social Authentication Providers like Google, Facebook, etc. may be supported in future releases.

 ## License
 This product is licensed via a [MIT License](./LICENSE.md)